jsx7ba/blog/content/post/proto-any.md

 }
 ```

 That was easy.
-However, getting the value from the generated code is now more complicated.
+However, getting the value from the generated code is more complicated.
 The Value field now expects a pointer to a `anypb.Any` type.
 ```go {lineNos=table,hl_lines=[3]}
 type PutRequest struct {
    Key   string